TUDelft-CS4110/2016-sre-crew/Report.md

 action%param1#param2#...#paramx
 ```
 The % separates the action from the parameters and the # separates the parameters.
-The actions available are `push`, `chekc` and `enterText`.
+The actions available are `push`, `check` and `enterText`.
 One of these three actions combined with the parameters that represent the xPath of the specific component creates a word for the alphabet.
 An example of such a word is:
 ```
 push%//android.widget.FrameLayout[1][@index='0' and @resource-id='' and contains(@text, '') and @content-desc='']/android.widget.ListView[1][@index='0' and @resource-id='' and contains(@text, '') and @content-desc='']#125#65
 ```

 This represents the action of pushing an element contained in a `ListView`.
 The tool provide two functionalities for the purpose of generating this alphabet:
 1. The first one `alphabet:create` helps the user dumping the screens of the application.
-2. The second one `alphabet:compose` merge all the actions obtained from the screen dumps and compose the alphabet of the finite state machine.
+2. The second one `alphabet:compose` merges all the actions obtained from the screen dumps and composes the alphabet of the finite state machine.

-##### Defining the states
+##### Defining the states S
 After defining the alphabet **𝚺** the learning process starts.
-The tool is split in 2 parts:
+The tool is split in two parts:
 * **Teacher:** The teacher executes the action that is instructed to perform.
-These actions are sent to the device using [appium](http://appium.io) which makes possible to perform automated application on the device.
+These actions are sent to the device using [appium](http://appium.io) which makes it possible to perform automated actions on the device.
 * **Learner:** The learner executes the learning algorithm trying to create the state machine.
-It is in charge of providing the teacher with the action that wants to execute.
+It is in charge of providing the teacher with the action that should be executed.
 After the action is executed the learner stores the result provided  by the teacher to refine its knowledge about the system.
 These answers can be `0-OK` or `1-NOTFOUND` depending on the fact that the system is able to perform or not such an action from that specific condition.
-When it considers to have an accurate representation of the system under learning (_SUL_) tries to test this representation sending the generated state machine to the teacher so that it can test it with different _counterexamples_.
+When it considers to have an accurate representation of the system under learning (_SUL_), it tries to test this representation sending the generated state machine to the teacher so that it can test it with different _counterexamples_.
 If the tests succeed the learning procedure stops and provides the user with a `dot` graph of the system.
 Otherwise it starts a new learning round improved with what went wrong in the last round.

 Afterwards, when the automata is generated it contains the different states that depict the system along with a sink state where all the action that are not accepted from a state (all those marked as `1-NOTFOUND`) go.

-#### Reset
+#### Query execution
-The bunq tool offers possibilities to restart the execution of actions after executing some specified actions.
+The tool offers possibilities to restart the execution of a query after having executed some specified action.
-This can be done in three possible ways: hard reset, soft reset and semi-soft reset.
+This can be done in three possible ways: _hard reset, soft reset_ and _semi-soft reset_.
 The hard reset completely restarts the application while the soft reset serves more like a back button functionality, bringing the application back to the overview screen.
 The specific actions are specified in the config file, represented with the words from the alphabet.
 Before each new query it is checked if a reset should occur, which will happen if the last successfully executed action was specified in the config.